sarahcssiqueira/docker-wordpress/readme.md

 ]
 ```

 Then run `composer require docker-env-template/wordpress-with-wp-cli`.
 This repository will be downloaded inside the vendor folder.
+Move it to the root.

 Run `docker-compose up -d` to start your project.